SolarFramework/SolARUnityClientHololens2/doc/architecture-communication.md

-# A Hololens 2 client for SolAR cloud services
+# A HoloLens 2 client for SolAR cloud services

 ## Overview

-We want to be able to fetch images from PV (RGB) and VLC (tracking) cameras of the Hololens 2, and send them to SolAR mapping and relocalization services in the cloud.
+We want to be able to fetch images from PV (RGB) and VLC (tracking) cameras of the HoloLens 2, and send them to SolAR mapping and relocalization services in the cloud.

-This document focuses on how to send the data from the Hololens 2 to a server that will act as a proxy to call the SolAR cloud services, i.e. we will neither describe how to actually get the data from the Hololens sensors, nor will we describe how the C++ proxy server transfers these data to the SolAR cloud services (this is described in the documentation regarding SolAR remoting feature).
+This document focuses on how to send the data from the HoloLens 2 to a server that will act as a proxy to call the SolAR cloud services, i.e. we will neither describe how to actually get the data from the HoloLens sensors, nor will we describe how the C++ proxy server transfers these data to the SolAR cloud services (this is described in the documentation regarding SolAR remoting feature).

 The approach is using gRPC because it addresses several requirements:

-- being portable: we should reuse this feature with other devices and toolkit that allow to get camera frames.
-Being able to do it in C# allows us to theorically addresses the many devices Unity supports.
+- Being portable: we should reuse this feature with other devices and toolkit that allow to get camera frames.
+Being able to do it in C# allows us to theoretically addresses the many devices Unity supports.
 - Interact with C++: SolAR remoting is currently accessible mainly in C++.
-GRPC allows us be called from Hololens 2 Unity C# scripts and call the SolAR cloud services in C++ directly.
+GRPC allows us be called from HoloLens 2 Unity C# scripts and call the SolAR cloud services in C++ directly.

 ## Architecture

-This is the architecture this document will help achieve: a Unity client running on a Hololens 2 device will use portable C# scripts to call SolAR cloud services via a proxy server written in C++ that will route the requests to the SolAR/remoting infrastructure.
+This is the architecture this document will help achieve: a Unity client running on a HoloLens 2 device will use portable C# scripts to call SolAR cloud services via a proxy server written in C++ that will route the requests to the SolAR/remoting infrastructure.
 As explained later, due to lack of support in Unity, gRPC-Web must be used, and it required the presence of an HTTP proxy called Envoy.

 ![Architecture](res/architecture-communication/Architecture.PNG)

 ## Grpc.Net.Client

 This version is now the officially supported library for writing gRPC client for C# ([nuget](https://www.nuget.org/packages/Grpc.Net.Client/), [github](https://github.com/grpc/grpc-dotnet)), as [gRPC.Core](https://github.com/grpc/grpc/tree/master/src/csharp) is now in maintenance mode ([source](https://grpc.io/blog/grpc-csharp-future/))
 This approach is also more interesting for us, since it is a C# only approach, where the previous implementation relied on the C library, which raises cross platform support concerns.
-Indeed, the only official support for ARM64 is ARM64/Linux ([source](https://grpc.io/blog/grpc-on-arm64/#official-arm64-support-is-currently-linux-only)), and we need ARM64/Windows to target Hololens 2.
+Indeed, the only official support for ARM64 is ARM64/Linux ([source](https://grpc.io/blog/grpc-on-arm64/#official-arm64-support-is-currently-linux-only)), and we need ARM64/Windows to target HoloLens 2.
 Using Grpc.Net.Client thus frees us from this constraint.

 ## gRPC-Web